ouspg/CompSec/Lab3_ChipWhisperer/README.md

  ********************************/

 ```
-Build your modified program like you did in previous task and program it to the target device like you did earlier.
+Build your modified program like you did in previous introduction tutorial and program it to the target device like you did earlier.

 We expect that you are able to connect to device by the same way that you did in previous task.
 In the place of “setup_cwlite_xmega_aes.py” you should use “**setup_cwlite_xmega.py**” setup script.
 If you have device already up and running from the previous task, you can simply run “**setup_cwlite_xmega.py**” and it will setup everything for you.